Adaptive Local Neighborhood-based Neural Networks for MR Image Reconstruction from Undersampled Data: Experiments

-We evaluate the proposed LONDN-MRI reconstruction method on the multi-coil FastMRI knee dataset~\cite{zbontar2019fastmri,knoll2020fastmri}.
-We chose a random subset of 3000 images from the dataset as a training set and used 15 randomly selected unrelated images for testing.
-In some experiments, we evaluated the effect of training set size, where we worked with fewer images in the training set.
-Coil sensitivity maps for model-based reconstruction were generated for each scan using the BART toolbox~\cite{martin_uecker_2018_1215477} using fully-sampled k-space data.
+\textbf{Datasets \& Models:} \SR{We evaluated the effectiveness of the proposed LONDN-MRI reconstruction method on multiple datasets: the multi-coil fastMRI knee and brain datasets~\cite{zbontar2019fastmri,knoll2020fastmri}, the fastMRI+ dataset\footnote{{\url{https://github.com/microsoft/fastmri-plus/tree/main}}} (which is just an annotated version of fastMRI indicating pathologies), and the Stanford 2D FSE~\cite{FSE} dataset.
+The results obtained on the fastMRI knee dataset and the Stanford FSE data are described in Section~\ref{result}.
+The fastMRI brain and fastMRI+ data are used in the studies in Section~\ref{Generalizability}.
+For training, we randomly selected a subset of $3000$ images from the fastMRI knee and brain datasets and the same for the fastMRI+ case.
+We used $2000$ training images for the smaller Stanford FSE dataset.
+We used $15$ or $20$ images for testing in different scenarios, which were randomly chosen.
+In some experiments, we evaluated the effect of training set size, where we worked with fewer or more images in the training set.}

+Coil sensitivity maps for model-based reconstruction were generated for each scan using the BART toolbox~\cite{martin_uecker_2018_1215477}. \SR{We tested obtaining these using either the fully-sampled k-space or only center of k-space data and noticed very little difference in reconstruction quality between the two approaches.}

-Since the proposed LONDN-MRI framework is quite general and can be combined with any supervised deep learning based reconstruction approach, we chose the recent popular model-based deep learning (MoDL) reconstruction network and compared globally (over the large set of training samples) and locally (over very small matched set of samples) learned versions of the model for different choices of deep denoisers in the network. \footnote{ See \url{https://github.com/sjames40/Multi_coil_local_model} for our code in PyTorch. }.
+Since the proposed LONDN-MRI framework is quite general and can be combined with any supervised deep learning based reconstruction approach, we chose the recent popular model-based deep learning (MoDL) reconstruction network and compared globally (over large set of training samples) and locally (over very small matched set of samples) learned versions of the model for different choices of deep denoisers in the network \footnote{ See \url{https://github.com/sjames40/Multi_coil_local_model} for our code in PyTorch. }.
 We performed reconstructions at fourfold or 4x acceleration (25.0\% sampling) as well as at eightfold or 8x acceleration (12.5\% sampling) of the k-space acquisition.
 In all cases, variable density 1D random Cartesian (phase-encode) undersampling of k-space was performed.
 The initial image estimates for MoDL were obtained by applying the adjoint of the measurement operator to the subsampled k-space data, and were then used to train both local and global versions of MoDL networks.
 In our local versions (LONDN-MRI), we used 30 images for training (searched from e.g., 3000 images). while the global versions used the full subset of training images.